vkf5ugb/SleepyHeads_DS4002_Project3/README.md

 # SleepyHeads_DS4002_Project3
 Quinn Glovier (leader), Adam Cook, Victoria Feist
 ## Contents of Repository
-This repository contains all the source code and data necessary to run a TensorFlow machine learning model to diagnose COVID-19 using chest x-rays.
+This repository contains all the source code and data necessary to use a common R package (forecast) to predict the projection of greenhouse gas emissions per capita in the U.S. over the next 11 years.
 - SRC Folder
   * Contains annotated R code file
 - Data File Folder
-  * Contains method of accessing orginal image files (Original Dataset) and cleaned/downloaded image data (Cleaned Dataset).
+  * Contains method of accessing orginal csv (Original Dataset) and cleaned/downloaded data (Cleaned Dataset).
 - Figures Folder
-  * Contains 3 figures
+  * Contains - figures
 - LICENSE.md
   * Statement of MIT License
 - README.md